 G. Telephone Communication During School Day

-There are only two telephone lines available in our busy office and for this reason, the office telephones are only available for student use, in the case of emergencies or urgent calls to/from parents.
+There are two telephone lines available in our office and the office telephones are available for student use, in the case of emergencies or urgent calls to/from parents.
 To minimize interruptions to classes, parents, please have your children note appointments, family responsibilities and timelines in their agenda before school.

 H. School Day